rclone/rclone/docs/content/bisync.md

       --conflict-suffix string               Suffix to use when renaming a --conflict-loser.
 Can be either one string or two comma-separated strings to assign different suffixes to Path1/Path2. (default: 'conflict')
       --create-empty-src-dirs                Sync creation and deletion of empty directories.
 (Not compatible with --remove-empty-dirs)
       --download-hash                        Compute hash by downloading when otherwise unavailable. (warning: may be slow and use lots of data!)
+      --edit-filters                         Edit --filters-file automatically with the interactive genfilters UI --edit-filters-path2                   same as --edit-filters but Path2 is shown in the genfilters UI instead of Path1.
       --filters-file string                  Read filtering patterns from a file --force                                Bypass --max-delete safety check and run the sync.
 Consider using with --verbose -h, --help                                 help for bisync